Honey Sweetened Lemon Curd Recipe

-I recently had the pleasure of taking a cooking class (not part of my culinary school program) from a friend.
+I recently had the pleasure of taking a cooking class from a friend who is a chef.
 It was a class based on whole food cooking and it was for “Sweet, Sugar-Free Spreads”.

-These spreads were not sugar free in the traditional sense, but rather free of refined sugars.
-Everything we made that day was totally clean, sweetened with honey or maple syrup and turned out absolutely delicious!
+These spreads were not sugar free in the traditional sense, but rather, free of refined sugars.
+Everything we made that day was totally clean, sweetened with either honey or maple syrup.
+The best part is, everything turned out absolutely perfect and delicious!

-We made Strawberry Chia Jam, Berry Coulis and my favorite, Lemon Curd.
+We made strawberry chia jam, berry coulis and my favorite, lemon curd.
 Holy schmoly that stuff was good!
-So much so that I asked Chef Tina if I could share the lemon curd recipe with you here and in the process, share a little about her as well.
+So much so that I asked Chef Tina if I could share the lemon curd recipe with you here.

 - 4 large egg yolks